rpclib/benchmarks/README.md

 ### I think your implementation for library XXX is suboptimal.
 Will you change it?

 Probably yes, please send a PR.
 I'm not an expert in the other libraries, so it's entirely possible that I used them wrong.
-If your PR is about an optimization that not all libraries can do (e.g. caching request objects), then create a separate benchmark for it.

-### Why don't you measure against XXX library?
+### Why don't you measure against XYZ library?

 One of the following reasons: